-Upon inspecting the jaws, I was literally greeted by a “toothless grin”.
-Almost all the vertical serrations were flattened out, meaning that I could no longer use them to remove stuck screws.
-That is how I learned that the Engineer PZ-58 screw extractor pliers are not meant for rough and crude work.
+And upon inspecting the jaws, I was literally greeted by a “toothless grin”.
+Almost all the vertical serrations had flattened out, meaning that I could not use the pliers to remove stuck screws anymore.
+That is how I learned that the Engineer PZ-58 screw extractor pliers are not meant for very tough, heavy-duty screws.

 The thing with screw extractor pliers is that they are only useful when the vertical serrations are in good shape.
 When they are flattened out, they do not provide a strong grip and thus cannot extract screws anymore.

 For removing heavy-duty screws, I have the new Knipex TwinGrips pliers.
 They are the new badass screw extractors in the block and they work better on bigger screws.